interuss/monitoring/monitoring/uss_qualifier/scenarios/faa/laanc/v7/scenario2.md

 Note that planning may succeed or fail for these flights.

 This is equivalent to "Step 8" in the standard FAA Onboarding Test Procedure.

+#### Successful response check

+A USS must respond properly to each user intent to create a flight in order to be tested by InterUSS, per **[interuss.automated_testing.faa.laanc.v1.uss.FlightPlannerInterface](../../../../requirements/interuss/automated_testing/faa/laanc/v1/uss.md)**.
+An improper response will fail this check.

 #### Early rejection check